greenelab/deep-review/sections/06_discussion.md

 However, when trained on Tox21 data and tested on SIDER, the model failed, clearly demonstrating a limit to the cross-task generalization capability of one-shot models.
+`TODO: remind that MTL with many tasks did not necessarily help when the tasks were not sufficiently similar, and "sufficiently similar" is hard to define`

 Overall, multimodal and transfer learning strategies demonstrate high potential for many biomedical applications that are otherwise limited by data volume.